JoCarpo/BrainF-In-Python/README.md

 Mine obviously isnt as good, I just thought it was a fun idea

-I am working on improving, like making an installer in the future, but for now you can just run the run/brainf.sh file
+I am working on improving, like making an installer in the future, but for now you just have to run the src/main.py file